jonathanzuniga/jonathanzuniga.github.io/about.md

 description: 'Here I will share thoughts and experiences from my daily life.
 If you want to know why I made this blog you can read <a href="#!">the first post</a> and if you ask who I am, there goes some information.'
 layout: page
 permalink: /about
-title: 'Hello, my name is Jonathan Zúñiga.'
+title: 'Nice to meet you, my name is Jonathan Zúñiga'
 ---

 {% assign author = site.authors['jonathan'] %}